CommunityHoneyNetwork/chn-docs/docs/serverinstall.md

 _Be sure to set SERVER_BASE_URL appropriately!_

 ```
-# This file is read from /etc/sysconfig/chnserver or /etc/default/chnserver
+# This file is read from /etc/default/chnserver
-# depending on the base distro
 #
 # This can be modified to change the default setup of the chnserver unattended installation